 Daily Leadership Thought #172 – Leadership Is A Learned Skill

-We often read books and articles about natural born leaders.
-They come across as people who easily fit into the role of leader and have the inherent traits and characteristics necessary to get the job done well.
+We often read books and articles about natural-born leaders.
+They appear to be individuals who naturally fit into the role of leader and possess the inherent traits and characteristics necessary to perform the job effectively.
 It makes you think that some people are just born to be leaders.
-While this may be true, my experience is that even people who are naturally gifted must work at being an effective leader.
+While this may be true, my experience suggests that even naturally gifted individuals must work at being effective leaders.
 In fact, some of the best leaders I’ve met didn’t have their role come easily to them.
 Instead, there were some formative learning experiences along the way that taught them tough lessons and pushed them to grow beyond their comfort zone.

-Leadership is a skill, and it must be learned and honed accordingly.
-You cannot just fall back on your instincts, good looks, or charm.
+Leadership is a skill that must be learned and honed accordingly.
+You cannot rely solely on your instincts, good looks, or charm.
 Yesterday’s knowledge often won’t solve tomorrow’s problems.
-You don’t need to be an expert in all areas, but you must have a decent level of competency in those that are most important.
-Leaders are usually generalists not subject matter experts.
+You don’t need to be an expert in everything, but you should be competent in the most important areas.
+Leaders are typically generalists rather than subject matter experts.
 The following skill sets are critical if you want to be an effective leader:

 • Communication – You don’t need the talent and range of an actor, but you must be able to communicate clearly and modulate your style and approach to reach different audiences.
 You also must know how to truly listen to what the other person is saying.